RafaelBroseghini/site/content/posts/pi.md

 ## ArgoCD

-From the ArgoCD docs: `Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.` It's a pretty amazing project and I encourage [you to head over to the docs](https://argo-cd.readthedocs.io/en/stable/) to learn more!
+`Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.` It's an amazing project with a large active community!
+I encourage [you to head over to the docs](https://argo-cd.readthedocs.io/en/stable/) to learn more if you're interested!

 ### How I bootstrap ArgoCD